jowiklund/koppla/README.md

 main();
 ```
 2. Using the Signals & Document Parser (`@koppla/signals`)
-Use Case: When you need an extremely lightweight, zero-dependency alternative to larger frameworks for adding simple reactivity to your HTML.Installation:npm install @koppla/signals
+- Use Case: When you need an extremely lightweight, zero-dependency alternative to larger frameworks for adding simple reactivity to your HTML.
+- Installation: `npm install @koppla/signals`

-Example:
+#### Example:
 ``` html
 <div id="app">
   <input id="name-input" type="text">